rickbenavidez/ruby_llm/docs/_core_features/chat.md

 # => [ASSISTANT] Certainly!
 A classic example is database table naming...
 ```

 Each time you call `ask`, RubyLLM sends the entire conversation history to the AI provider.
 This allows the model to understand the full context of your conversation, enabling natural follow-up questions and maintaining coherent dialogue.
-The framework automatically manages context window limits, truncating older messages if necessary to stay within the model's constraints.

 ## Guiding AI Behavior with System Prompts